seelabutk/enchiladas/README.md

 # Enchiladas

-A lightweight web-based viewer for OSPRay.
+A lightweight web-based platform for OSPRay renderer, built on top of the PBNJ library.

 Currently depends on: